medimohammadise/accountservice/README.md

 Login incorrect response:
 ```
 Code: 500
-Body: AccountServiceException: username or password is not valid
+Body: AccountServiceException: username or password is not valid with stack trace!
 ```

 **GET api/account/listAll**